Keller (automobile): History

 Hubert Mitchell of Hartselle, Alabama, was a major investor in Keller.
 Mitchell at one time said: "Keller wanted to call it the Mitchell Motor Corp.
 'Hell,' I said, 'You're the man.
 We'll use your name.'"
 A stock sale for the company in late September 1949 was a success and it seemed Keller was on his way.
 Company officers celebrated with a festive dinner on October 4.
 It was not to be.
 George Keller was late coming to breakfast on October 5 from his room at the Hotel Algonquin.
 He was found dead in his bed of a heart attack at age 56.

 The Keller was originally designed and fabricated primarily by laid-off aircraft technicians post-war, using readily available parts from various automotive and aircraft production facilities.
 Keller cars are noted for several first-run innovations such as having the engine/flywheel, transmission, clutch, and differential all built into a single unit, noted for its ease of removal and replacement.

-Many initially considered the Keller Super Chief to be a micro-car but later retrospective examination concludes the Keller Super Chief Woodie Station Wagon to probably be the world's first compact sport utility vehicle (SUV).
-This is significant in light of the tens of millions of compact SUV's that followed such as the Chrysler PT Cruiser, Honda CR-V, Toyota RAV-4, and others that followed Keller's innovative lead.
-Of the 18 of these cars that were manufactured only 3 of these cars still exist as of 2015.
-All 3 are now in the North Alabama area.
+Of the 18 original cars manufactured only 4 of these cars still exist as of 2023.
+3 are now in the North Alabama area and one is in Colorado.
 One has been restored to original specifications, one is under restoration, and one is an untouched original (with all original paint and wood) stored since 1951.
+One in Colorado is being restored by YouTube personality Junkyard Dave.
 These Keller cars are the oldest cars produced in Alabama still in existence.
 After Keller's death, the company explored some international ventures, primarily in Belgium, and attempted to market a successor Delmar-Keller Car in San Diego, California.
 A Keller Super Chief Wagon was displayed at the 1950 Brussels Auto Show as part of an effort to expand international interest.